Bidhan Chandra Krishi Viswavidyalaya: Governance

-The chancellor is the governor of West Bengal.
+The chancellor is the Governor of West Bengal.
 The vice-chancellor as the chief executive of the university is supported by the registrar in administration, comptroller in financial management, deans of academic activities of the faculties, and directors for management of research and extension activities in agriculture, horticulture, and agricultural engineering.
-The vice-chancellor’s secretariat is staffed with a secretary to the vice-chancellor, one superintendent, two clerical assistants and seven office attendants are a supportive unit in functioning the office.
+The vice-chancellor's secretariat is staffed with a secretary to the vice-chancellor, one superintendent, two clerical assistants and seven office attendants are a supportive unit in functioning the office.

-In December 2020, Bikashchandra Singha Mahapatra was appointed as the Vice-chancellor of the university.

 Faculties

 Faculty of Agriculture

 The Faculty of Agriculture consisted of 17 departments, which has recently been reduced to 16 by merging two departments into one, all with specializations in teaching, research and extension for the development of agriculture in this state.
 One hundred students are admitted each year in the undergraduate courses on the basis of their performance at higher secondary (10+2) level.
 Apart from the general agricultural subjects, during 7th semester students take Rural Agricultural Working Experience (RAWE) & Experimental Learning Programme (ELP) in 8th semester.

-The departments of this faculty are: